alyboba/cfms-website.github.io/src/site/_posts/2017-07-17-call-for-feedback-cfms-strategic-plan.md

 * Would you change anything in this Strategic Operations Plan?
 * Do you have any other comments, suggestions or recommendations regarding the CFMS Strategic Operations Plan 2017 – 2020?

-We also invite you to participate in feedback of the penultimate plan, in one of five (5) 2-hour webconference sessions on Saturday August 12 th , 2017.
-Please sign up [here](https://doodle.com/poll/hvukpi3i5mnpc9ia) by Thursday August 10th,2017.
+We also invite you to participate in feedback of the penultimate plan, via WebEx teleconference at **10AM EST** on **August 12th, 2017**.
+You can log-in to WebEx&nbsp;[here](https://meetings.webex.com/collabs/#/meetings/detail?uuid=M0U0YSSIBR5KR40HNLB7ILFRN3-12DI9&amp;ucs=email)&nbsp;and participate in the conference using meeting code 195 953 270.
+No password is required.
+Please allow yourself 10-15 minutes prior to the call to set-up WebEx on your home computer.

-We will be delighted to receive your feedback on the CFMS Strategic Operations Plan.
-Please take the opportunity to fill out a feedback survey [here](https://www.surveymonkey.com/r/CFMSStrategicPlan2017) on or before **August 13th , 2017** so that they may be aggregated into our penultimate draft.

 Please check out the Draft Strategic Operations [here](/CFMS Strategic Plan 2017-2022 - DRAFT - July 16 2017.pdf).
 We kindly ask that you send your feedback/comments to [strategicplan@cfms.org](javascript:void(location.href='mailto:'+String.fromCharCode(115,116,114,97,116,101,103,105,99,112,108,97,110,64,99,102,109,115,46,111,114,103)))